-Are you a diver?
-Join the Contest to protect the Pillow coral!
+Are you a scuba diver?
+Join the contest to help protect Cladocora!

-The project aims to protect and raise awareness about an exclusive Mediterranean coral, Cladocora caespitosa, a key reef-building species, by creating a replicable model for monitoring and restoration.
+A project to protect and raise awareness of a coral found only in the Mediterranean—Cladocora caespitosa, a keystone reef-building species—while developing a replicable model for monitoring and conservation.

 WHY THE PROJECT WAS CREATED

-Cladocora–MedCoral is a pilot project for the restoration of degraded areas of Cladocora caespitosa in the sea of Ustica Island (Sicily), where colonies with different conservation statuses are found.
-Commonly known as pillow coral, Cladocora caespitosa is a key ecosystem-building species, endemic to the Mediterranean, capable of forming true submerged reefs that support the life of countless animal and plant species and counteract coastal erosion.
+Cladocora-MedCoral is a pilot project to restore degraded areas of Cladocora caespitosa, where colonies occur in varying states of conservation.
+Commonly known as the cushion coral (or pillow coral in English), Cladocora caespitosa is a Mediterranean endemic and a keystone ecosystem engineer, capable of forming true underwater reefs that support countless animal and plant species and help reduce coastal erosion.

 THREATS

-In the Mediterranean Sea, this species faces several threats that compromise its health.
-The main ones are: rising sea temperatures, which can cause the loss of the symbiotic microalgae, leading to coral bleaching that reduces its ability to feed and defend itself, making the colony more vulnerable and increasing the risk of necrosis; uncontrolled anchoring of boats, which can shatter entire colonies; dredging, coastal nourishment projects, trawling, and the presence of invasive algal species.
+In the Mediterranean, this species faces multiple threats that undermine its health.
+The main ones are: rising sea temperatures, which can trigger the loss of the symbiotic microalgae it depends on—leading to coral bleaching.
+Bleaching reduces the coral’s ability to feed and defend itself, makes colonies more vulnerable, and increases the risk of tissue necrosis; uncontrolled anchoring by tourist boats, which can shatter entire colonies; dredging; beach nourishment works; bottom trawling; and the spread of invasive algal species.

-This project not only safeguards Cladocora caespitosa but also the entire ecosystem it contributes to, and it can be replicated in other parts of the Mediterranean.
+This project protects not only Cladocora caespitosa, but the entire ecosystem it helps build—and it can be replicated in other areas of the Mediterranean.

 Some info about Cladocora Caespitosa